Radio-Equipped Police Cruising Cars Are Considered Here

-“Our old pioneer all around system is as good as it ever was.
-It is by no means out of date, for there are many things they can do now that are entirely out of the line of radio equipped automobiles.
+“Our old pioneer all-around system is as good as it ever was.
+It is by no means out of date, for there are many things they can do now that are entirely out of the line of radio-equipped automobiles.
 It is necessary for us to keep in constant touch with our patrolman: to give them information and instruction.
-It would work in splendidly with the newer idea, but we need some means of swift communication with a force that can act on the second - they can meet in emergency when it arises and yet take care of routine duties as well.
+It would work in splendidly with the newer idea, but we need some means of swift communication with a force that can act on the second - they can meet in an emergency when it arises and yet take care of routine duties as well.

 Matter of Minutes

-In other cities with a radio patrol cars are in use the services being extended greatly outside the corporate limits.
-State, county and neighboring town police are equipped with their prowl cars with radio to pick up broadcasts from the larger centers, Buffalo, for instance, sends out its information now to a dozen villages and to the state troopers on patrol of country roads.
-In this way and outer cordon is drawn and the evildoer has one more threat to face.
+In other cities with radio patrol cars are in use the services being extended greatly outside the corporate limits.
+State, county and neighboring town police are equipped with their prowl cars with a radio to pick-up broadcasts from the larger centers, Buffalo, for instance, sends out its information now to a dozen villages and to the state troopers on patrol of country roads.
+In this way and an outer cordon is drawn and the evildoer has one more threat to face.

 Buffaloes Commissioner had some interesting remarks in this connection on the criminal and is getaway:

-“It is almost impossible for men who are committed a crime to proceed circumspectly while making a break,” he said.
-“Involuntarily they put on speed, whether a foot or on wheels.
-Ordinarily a policeman thinks little of a car traveling above the legal rate – so many drivers are in a hurry.
+“It is almost impossible for men who have committed a crime to proceed circumspectly while taking a break,” he said.
+“Involuntarily they put on speed, whether afoot or on wheels.
+Ordinarily, a policeman thinks little of a car traveling above the legal rate – so many drivers are in a hurry.
 But if one of our motor squads has information about a felony just committed, it is immediately suspicious of any unusual haste.
-In the swirl of traffic or in the crowds on the sidewalk the man in a hurry makes himself conspicuous immediately and he is subject to close scrutiny.
+In the swirl of traffic or in the crowds on the sidewalk, the man in a hurry makes himself conspicuous immediately and he is subject to close scrutiny.
 Our ability to disseminate information as soon as we get it right’s guilty on the speeding car or hasty feet.”

 The operator sits at a typewriter and writes out the information he or she has on hand.
 At the same instant the characters form on a sheet in front of him, they appear on typewriters in all police stations.
 In this way follow up data and corrections can be forwarded to all points at once, while replies and quarries are possible, since an operator at any receiving point may sit at his typewriter and convert his machine into a sending instrument.
 The Teletype room widely used.